3 Ways Port Lands Flood Protection Supports Toronto's Ravine Strategy

 At more than 300 kilometres and 11,000 hectares, Toronto’s network of ravines is one of the largest in the world.
 Port Lands Flood Protection is making part of this system healthier.
 We’re supporting Toronto’s Ravine Strategy by:

 It all starts at the mouth of the Don River.
 What we now call the Port Lands was once the largest freshwater marsh in Ontario and the mouth of the Don River – the place where the river met the lake.
 When that marsh was filled in, that natual river mouth was lost and along with it, a critical piece of Toronto’s ravine system.
-Read more about the history of the Port Lands here.
+Visit the Port Lands project website to read more about the history of the Port Lands.

 Our design to protect 240 hectares of the city from flooding will also rehabilitate local ecosystems.